Support for Windows 7 ended on January 14, 2020

 Look for key features of genuine Windows software, such as the Certificate of Authenticity (COA), a proof of license label, and an edge-to-edge hologram.
-For more information, visit the What to look for page on the Microsoft How to Tell website.
+For more information, visit the Microsoft How to Tell website.
 Your safest option is always to buy Windows from Microsoft, or to buy a PC with Windows preinstalled directly from Microsoft or a store you know and trust.

 If you're seeing these notifications, it's likely that your copy of Windows wasn't properly activated.
 Click the notification and follow the steps to repair Windows or buy a genuine version of Windows if you find out the software is counterfeit.

-Until you correct the issue, you'll receive periodic reminders that Windows is not genuine.
-Your desktop may also turn black to emphasize the messages.
+Note: In Windows 8.1, you'll receive periodic reminders that Windows is not genuine until you correct the issue, and your desktop may also turn black to emphasize the messages.
 You can reset it, but it will return to black every 60 minutes until the issue is resolved.

 Windows will always be able to get critical security updates, even if your version isn't genuine.
 However, other updates and benefits are available exclusively for genuine Windows software.

 Activation helps verify that your copy of Windows is used only on PCs that the Microsoft Software License Terms allow.
 It pairs your product key or digital entitlement with your hardware configuration.
 Usually, you only need to activate Windows once, unless you make a significant hardware change.

 When your PC downloads updates, Windows checks to see if your product key or digital entitlement is valid.
 If it is, you're eligible to receive the latest updates from Microsoft.
 If it's not, your PC is running non-genuine Windows.

 To learn how to activate Windows 10 or Windows 11, see Activate Windows.
 To learn how to activate Windows 8.1, see Product activation for Windows – online & support telephone numbers.